- What we collect

 Both Ancestry.com Library edition and Findmypast can be accessed via the Library's eResources inside the National Library of Australia building.
 Most public libraries throughout Australia also provide free onsite access to both subscription services, check with your local library before you visit.

 Australia Convict Tickets Of Leave 1824-1874.
-Indexed and fully digitised Ticket of Leave butts are avalable on Findmypast via the Library's eResources (accessible inside the Library building.
-Check with you local public library to see if they provide access)
+Indexed and fully digitised Ticket of Leave butts are avalable on Findmypast via the Library's eResources (visit our eResources portal and search for this resource under the Browse eResources tab).
+This resource is only accessible inside the Library building.
+Check with you local public library to see if they provide access.

 Australia Convict Conditional and Absolute Pardons 1791-1867.
-Indexed and fully digitised pardons can be accessed via Findmypast, accessible within the Library building via our eResources (accessible inside the Library building.
-Check with you local public library to see if they provide access)
+Indexed and fully digitised pardons can be accessed via Findmypast, accessible within the Library building via our eResources (visit our eResources portal and search for this resource under the Databases A-Z tab).
+This resource is only accessible inside the Library building.
+Check with you local public library to see if they provide access.

 Microfilmed and other materials